KautharH/Pac-Man/README.md

 ### 1c.
 Innitial Plan and Design Approach.

 This project adopts the Model/View/Controller (MVC) architectural pattern to structure the Pacman game.
 The MVC pattern aids in separating concerns, allowing for more manageable code, easier maintenance, and the flexibility to extend the game with new features.
-Below, we detail the roles each component plays within our game architecture and how they interact to deliver a seamless and engaging gaming experience.
+Detailed below are the roles each component plays within the game architecture and how they interact to deliver a seamless and engaging gaming experience.

 #### Model
-The Model component acts as the heart of our game's logic and state.
+The Model component acts as the heart of the game's logic and state.
 It is responsible for maintaining the game's dynamic data structure and the rules that govern changes to this structure.
 Within the Model, key classes include:

 GameBoard: Represents the game grid where Pacman and ghosts move.
 It is responsible for tracking the positions of all game objects, including walls, dots, power pills, and characters.
 Index: Serves as an entry point for game initialization, setting up the game board and populating it with dots, walls, and characters based on predefined level layouts.
 These objects are instantiated and structured through their respective constructors during the game's initialization phase.
 The Model ensures that the game state is always current, reflecting the results of player interactions and game logic.

 #### View
 The View component is tasked with rendering the game state to the player.
 It listens for changes in the Model and updates the visual representation of the game accordingly.
-In our implementation, the main game loop acts as part of the View, determining which objects to draw and refresh on the screen.
+In this implementation, the main game loop acts as part of the View, determining which objects to draw and refresh on the screen.
 This includes drawing the game board, Pacman, ghosts, and updating scores and game status messages.

 The separation of the View from the game logic allows for a clear distinction between how the game works and how it is presented, facilitating potential future enhancements such as supporting different rendering technologies or user interfaces.